awsdocs/amazon-api-gateway-developer-guide/doc_source/rest-api-mutual-tls.md

 ### Configuring your truststore<a name="rest-api-mutual-tls-create-trust-store"></a>

 Truststores are text files with a `.pem` file extension\.
 They are a trusted list of certificates from Certificate Authorities\.
 To use mutual TLS, create a truststore of X\.509 certificates that you trust to access your API\.

+You must include the complete chain of trust, starting from the issuing CA certificate, up to the root CA certificate, in your truststore\.
+API Gateway accepts client certificates issued by any CA present in the chain of trust\.
 The certificates can be from public or private certificate authorities\.
 Certificates can have a maximum chain length of four\.
 You can also provide self\-signed certificates\.
 The following hashing algorithms are supported in the truststore:
 + SHA\-256 or stronger
 + RSA\-2048 or stronger
 + ECDSA\-256 or stronger